 A hit-and-run is a crime where a driver collides with another vehicle, property, or human being, then leaves the scene without fulfilling their legally obligated duties.
 All states have laws that cover hit-and-run accidents, and the definition generally doesn’t examine a person’s fault in the accident.
 Instead, the violation occurs when a person leaves the scene, regardless of whether they caused the collision.
 In most states, there are exceptions for drivers who temporarily leave to get emergency help.

-Most states assess fines for hit-and-run accidents and may suspend the licenses of hit-and-run drivers.
-States may also sentence those who commit hit-and-run crimes to jail time.
+Most states assess fines for hitting another car and not staying on scene and may suspend the licenses of hit-and-run drivers.
+States may also sentence those who commit car crash crimes and take off to jail time.
 Whether a hit-and-run is classified as a misdemeanor or a felony often depends on the details of the accident.
 Felony hit-and-runs are likely to be those where drugs or alcohol were involved or where others were injured or killed.

 Arizona Hit and Run Law